4 min. to read.

-Jesus left the praetorium carrying the crossbeam himself, but he was already severely injured from the beating and torture and tired from a long night of emotional trauma.
+Jesus was led by the Roman soldiers out of the Praetorium.
+He was forced to carry the crossbeam himself, even though he was already severely injured from their torture and tired from a long night of emotional trauma.
 The cross was heavy, and he was weak.
 At one point, the soldiers, perhaps frustrated by Jesus’ slowing pace, pressed a passer-by into service.

 Mark’s gospel captures this moment in a single verse.
 “They compelled a passer-by, who was coming in from the country, to carry his cross; it was Simon of Cyrene, the father of Alexander and Rufus.”
 Why would the gospel writer know this stranger’s name?
 Why would he know the names of his children?
 Why would he include them here?